Skip to content

 3. Raise your service prices

 Increasing your prices can help you profit more from your HVAC services.
-You might feel afraid of losing customers—but if you keep your pricing competitive and prove your services are worth the money, you’ll keep your best customers and make more revenue per job.
+You might feel nervous about losing customers—but if you keep your pricing competitive and prove your services are worth the money, you’ll keep your best customers and make more revenue per job.

 Here’s what you should do before increasing your HVAC service pricing:

-• Find out what your competitors are charging.
+• Know what your competitors are charging.
 Phone your top competitors to get a quote on their HVAC repairs, installation, and maintenance services.
 This will help you understand the HVAC market in your area and charge competitive prices.

 • Charge a premium for special services.
 Test the waters by increasing or adding fees to your priority service and same-day service.
 Premiums can offset the time and money that last-minute calls take to schedule and prepare for.